Shenlong616/Shenlong616.github.io/_dev/content/posts/github/javascript-tips-tricks-by-catalinpit.md

 greet("Catalin Pit"); // Returns "Hello Catalin Pit!"
 ```

-# PASS AN EMPTY PARAMETER
+# Pass an empty parameter

 With the help of the spread syntax, we can now pass an empty parameter to a function.